Improving the quality of training samples

 Creating the SOM map

-To perform the SOM-based quality assessment, the first step is to run sits_som_map(), which uses the kohonen R package to compute a SOM grid [40], controlled by five parameters.
+To perform the SOM-based quality assessment, the first step is to run sits_som_map(), which uses the kohonen R package to compute a SOM grid [42], controlled by five parameters.
 The grid size is given by grid_xdim and grid_ydim.
 The starting learning rate is alpha, which decreases during the interactions.
-To measure the separation between samples, use distance (either “sumofsquares” or “euclidean”).
+To measure the separation between samples, use distance (either “dtw” or “euclidean”).
 The number of iterations is set by rlen.
-For more details, please consult ?kohonen::supersom.
+When using sits_som_map() in machines which have multiprocessing support for the OpenMP protocol, setting the laerning mode parameter mode to “patch” improves processing time.
+In MacOS and Windows, please use “online”.

 # Clustering time series using SOM